High-Intensity Discharge Lamps

 DOE published a notice of public meeting and availability of interim technical support document regarding energy conservation standards for high-intensity discharge lamps.
 78 FR 13566 (February 28, 2013).
 For more information, please see the rulemaking webpage.

-DOE published a notice of proposed rulemaking for test procedures for high-intensity discharge lamps.
-76 FR 77914 (Dec.
-15, 2011).
+DOE published a supplemental notice of proposed rulemaking regarding test procedures for HID lamps.
+79 FR 29631 (May 22, 2014).
 For more information, please see the rulemaking webpage

 Standards for High-Intensity Discharge Lamps